-Common questions about serving as an Officiant are covered here.
+Common questions about serving as a Wedding Officiant are covered here.
 Can’t find the answer you are looking for?
 Please contact us!

 There are, essentially, two types of Officiants -- "religious" and "civil."